- Nature & Wildlife

 written by

 Nestled along the enchanting coastlines of the Mediterranean Sea and the Red Sea, Egypt offers a wealth of idyllic destinations for beach lovers and sunseekers.
-Whether you're longing for a tranquil retreat, exhilarating water sports, or simply craving some relaxation under the warm golden rays, the beaches in Egypt promise to fulfil every beachgoer's dreams.
+Whether you crave for a relaxing vacation, exciting water sports or simply long for relaxation under the warm golden rays, Egyptian beaches promise to fulfill every beach lover's dream.
 Join us as we unveil the most breathtaking beaches this captivating country has to offer.

 Sediments washed down from the mountains have created a broad sandy plain at Dahab, an Israeli-built town on a labrador-yellow sandy cove.
 Forget its reputation as the 'Ibiza of Egypt', this is a world-renowned wind- and kite-surfing with reliable winds providing superb flat-water conditions inside of Dahab’s sand spit.
 Scuba diving is also excellent thanks to the coral reefs just offshore, and there are several dive schools in town.